 IF YOU HAVE BEEN INJURED ON THE JOB, YOU MAY NOT BE LIMITED TO WORKERS COMPENSATION BENEFITS.
 SPEAK WITH ONE OF OUR CONSTRUCTION ACCIDENT LAWYERS TO LEARN IF YOU HAVE A CLAIM FOR FULL COMPENSATION.

 Construction is one of the most dangerous occupations in the United States with thousands of construction workers injured or killed on the job each year.
 Injured construction workers are often told that their only recourse is the limited remedies available under workers’ compensation.
 While it is important to maximize your workers compensation recovery, many construction accidents are the result of negligence committed by someone other than your employer.
 In these cases, you may have a personal injury claim to recover all damages suffered by you in addition to workers comp.
-The attorneys at The MIC Firm are available to speak to you about your case to see if we can help.
+The attorneys at My Insurance Case are available to speak to you about your case to see if we can help.

 MAXIMIZING YOUR WORKERS COMPENSATION CLAIM